Hello, the Fedora project migrates its translation platform to Weblate .

 * [optional] do you need us to automatically detect new translation files? (typical usecase: website translation with one translation file per page)

-* For github hosted projects, Weblate open pull request.
-For other project, you'll have to add a key to allow commits.
+* For github and gitlab hosted projects, Weblate open pull request.
+For other git hosting, you'll have to add a key to allow commits.

 * In Weblate's vocable, one project is a group of component.
 Each component is a translation file.
 You can have many projects or many components or both.